Filter by Kategorier

 Beautiful floral decorations during the festival season

-Around 50,000 roses are imported from all over France and Italy for the 3-day Expo Rose, where this venerable perfume capital is adorned with thousands of garlands.
+Around 50,000 roses are imported from all over France and Italy for the three-day Expo Rose, where this venerable perfume capital is decorated with thousands of garlands.

-Dance and music performances, tastings of everything rose-flavored, along with a market selling rose-themed gifts and food, and of course rose plants of every color and black imaginable, complete the festival.
+Around 8,000 bouquets, 13,000 rose bushes and over 25,000 cut roses decorate fountains, statues, storefronts and public squares throughout Grasse.
+There are dance and music performances, tastings of everything rose-flavored, a market selling rose-themed gifts and food, and of course rose plants of every color and variety.

-The scent in the air is amazing, as it is not only the tens of thousands of roses that smell, but also rose perfume that is sprayed via nebulizers into the streets of the old town and contributes to the fragrance explosion.
+The scent in the air is amazing, not only from the tens of thousands of roses but also from the rose perfume that is sprayed via atomizers into the streets of the old town, adding to the scent explosion.

 Grasse Jasmine festival in August

-Every August, the annual Fête de Jasmine takes place under the heat of the high summer sun.
-The festival was first held in 1946, where it consisted of dance, concerts, exhibitions, and party fireworks.
+Every August, the annual Fête de Jasmine takes place under the warmth of the high summer sun.
+The festival was first held in 1946 and consisted of dancing, concerts, exhibitions and fireworks.

 The Jasmine Festival is like a true carnival

-Today there are over a dozen flower fleets, from which thousands of flowers are thrown, which encourages a “flower fight” on the streets of Grasse.
-Local firefighters “extinguish” the festival spectators in jasmine water before the party ends with a picnic, fireworks and the choice of ‘Miss Jasmine’.
+Today there are over a dozen flower floats from which thousands of flowers are thrown, spurring a ‘flower fight’ on the streets of Grasse.
+Local firefighters “douse” festival-goers in jasmine water before the party ends with a picnic, fireworks and the election of ‘Miss Jasmine’.

 By Peter Sejersen – 2022